-Can I apply for workers’ compensation as an independent contractor?
+Can I apply for workers’ compensation as an independent contractor in Jersey City, NJ?

 It happens for an assortment of reasons.
 Some employers hire staff and require them to sign agreements designating themselves as independent contractors.
 In addition to signing these documents, these staff members forego tax deductions and receive 1099 tax forms annually.
 Are independent contractors also exempt from workers’ compensation benefits?